azdavis/azdavis.net/src/simple-js-game/index.md

 }
 ```

-Notice how the function name has a prefix `try`.
-That's a signal to us that
+Notice how the function name has the prefix `try`.
+That's a naming convention
-this function can "fail."
-Look carefully at the first if statement and you'll
+we've adopted to signal this function can "fail."
+Look carefully at the first
-see why.
-We return without doing anything if the `r` or `c` given to use wasn't
+if statement and you'll see why.
+We return without doing anything if the `r` or
-a valid row or column.
+`c` given to use wasn't a valid row or column.

 Why did we not require `r` and `c` to be valid with our `REQUIRES`?
 We're about
 to find out.